 Stretches for Runner’s Knee

 Stretching is a great way to speed up healing once the swelling has somewhat subsided.
 This helps to elongate the affected muscles and ligaments and speed up healing.
-Listed below are a few runners knee stretches that could aid in speeding up the healing process and prevent the onset of the injury.
+Listed below are a few runners knee stretches that could aid in speeding up the healing process and prevent runner's knee from occurring to begin with.

 IT Band Stretch